 IT Services manage the full life cycle of IT hardware for the following Professional Support Services and academic departments and ensure that staff have access to one primary device that is up-to-date and fit for purpose.

 The End-to-End IT service (E2E) replaces devices every five years to ensure staff are using up-to-date technology to support them in their work.

-IT Services record each device, its location and assigned user in an asset management system.
-IT Services will remove and securely dispose of (or repurpose) old equipment.
+IT Services record each device and assigned user in an asset management system.
+IT Services will arrange removal and secure disposal of (or repurpose) old equipment.

-All staff devices must be purchased via the E2E service and will be configured with the IT Services managed build by default.
+All staff devices must be requested via the E2E service and will be configured with the IT Services managed build by default.

-E2E applies to any University owned device that is a professional support services staff member’s primary device (once your department is using the End-to-End service).
+E2E applies to any University owned device that is a staff member’s primary device (once your department is using the End-to-End service).

 The following are not covered by the programme: